 “One small crack does not mean that you are broken, it means that you were put to the test and you didn't fall apart.”

 ~ Linda Poindexter

 Reinhart is very open about her struggles with depression.
 Research has shown that talking may be as effective as medication when dealing with depression.
 With Talk Therapy, we encourage people to talk to family, friends, or a therapist.
 And as her mental health quotes reflect, the reception to sharing can prove positive.
-Sadly, this is not always the case and when we talk about our feelings concern persists of a negative reaction.
+Sadly, this is not always the case, and when we talk about our feelings, concern persists of an adverse reaction.